usethesource/rascal-tutor/doc/Tutor/Tutor.md

 It is based on the following principles and ideas:

 * [Write]((Authoring)) standard Markdown in normal files and folders that can be edited using any Markdown editor.
-* Generates Docusauris Markdown files in a file hierarchy that can be included easily in a static markdown website.
+* Generates Docusaurus Markdown files in a file hierarchy that can be included easily in a static markdown website.
 * The basic notion is a ((Concept)).
 Each concept has a _name_ and contains a fixed set of subsections that describe it.
 * A course is a _concept tree_:
   The central subject of the course is the root of the concept tree, and all subtrees further explain their parent concept.
 * A Rascal code module is a ((Concept)) to the tutur compiler as well, in order to provide ((API)) documentation for every Rascal module.
 The declarations it contains are not sub-concepts but rather sub-sections of that concept.
 * A folder with Rascal modules is also a ((Concept).
 If it has an `index.md` file this is used to document it, otherwise an `index.md` file is generated.
+* Concepts, as described above, can easily be [linked by short names]((LinkingConcepts)), and disambiguated with longer names when necessary.

 A _student_ using a course can: